Master of Arts in Nonprofit Leadership and Management

 The program is a 36-unit program that can be completed in two academic years (including a summer session that bridges the first and second academic year).
-Students who are looking to complete the program in two years take at least 7 units per semester, a required 1-unit course during winter term, and are required to take one 3-unit summer course.
-Students can also elect to undertake their studies on a part time basis.
-If they choose to do so, they can complete the degree in either three or four years depending on the pace they set for themselves.
+Students who are looking to complete the program in two years take at least 7 units per semester, a required 1-unit course during winter term, and a required 3-unit summer course.
+Students can also elect to undertake their studies on a part time basis, completing the degree in three or four years depending on the pace they set for themselves.
 Approximately half of our students complete the degree in two years.
-Please see the course schedule for course offerings and the sample two and three year course schedule for scheduling options.
+Please see the course schedule for course offerings and the sample two and three year academic schedule for scheduling options.

 Can I work full time and complete the program on schedule?